 Your personal credit score can make or break your chances of qualifying for the right business loan.
 Traditional lenders restrict funding access to those with scores at or above a given minimum, while fintech lenders generally offer options to all credit profiles.
 But what’s the required minimum credit score for a small business loan?

-The Minimum Credit Score You Need for a Small Business Loan (By Lender Type)
+What Is the Minimum Credit Score For a Small Business Loan by Lender Type?

 - SBA lenders: 620 to 680; requirements vary by loan program